NOLA/Hattiesburg - 15 Min

 Hattiesburg/Birmingham - 25 Min Birmingham/Atlanta - 15 Min

 Alabama.
 Mississippi.
 Georgia.
 All three states are vital to the nation's economy, even if the rest of the country may not recognize it.
 Between Alabama's banking & aerospace, Georgia's travel and broadcasting, and Mississippi's abundant natural resources, connecting these three great states would create a level of economic growth not seen since the Industrial Revolution.

 Atlanta/Nashville - 30 Min Birmingham/Nashville - 20 Min

 Connecting two of the most important economic centers in the South with one of the Nation's music capitals is a Southerner's dream come true.
 Tennessee's rich tradition of music, thriving medical industry, burgeoning economy, and beautiful tourism attractions further compliment the strengths of the Great Dixie Route.

 Connecting the vibrant Texas economy to the Southeastern states, the Atchafalaya Route will directly connect two of the largest ports in the world - Port of Houston & the Port of S. Louisiana.
 Named after the basin which it crosses, this route will be a favorite for those employed in the Gulf Coast's booming industrial sector.
-Potential future stops include Lake Charles, Lafayette, and Baton Rouge.
+Stops will include Lake Charles, Lafayette, and Baton Rouge.

 Peach State Express